 To achieve our cycling and walking vision, the development of a high quality cycling network is imperative.
-We will need to consider new cycle infrastructure as well as improving the existing network including enhancing existing provision to meet updated Local Transport Note 2/08 and West Midlands Cycle Design Guidance.
+We will need to consider new cycle infrastructure as well as improving the existing network including enhancing existing provision to meet Local Transport Note 1/20 and West Midlands Cycle Design Guidance.
 The maintenance of the existing network is something we will explore as part of this strategy.
+As part of new cycle schemes, we will seek to implement safe and secure bike storage, particularly within our key urban centres.